josidbobo/rusty/README.md

-### Bitcoin wallet
+## Bitc wallet
-This is a bitcoin wallet implementation using bdk and Tokio
+This is a bitcoin wallet implementation using bdk, Tokio and axum.